wormhole-foundation/wormhole/sdk/js-connect/README.md

 ### Automatic Transfers

-Some transfers allow for automatic relaying to the destination, in that case only the `initiateTransfer` is required.
+Some transfers allow for automatic relaying to the destination.
+In that case, only `initiateTransfer` is required.
 The status of the transfer can be tracked by periodically checking the status of the transfer object.

 ```ts
 // OR for an automatic transfer